Jun 23, 2016

 Every professional working in the field of medicine is carrying a huge responsibility.
 Since the public comes to these professionals to seek out answers for concerns surrounding their health and well-being, physicians, nurses, and other individuals working in the health care industry are recipients of an implicit trust that cannot be broken.
 In other words, their profession holds them to a certain standard.
 Failure to meet these standards can lead to catastrophic outcomes, and so should be avoided at all costs.

 This doesn’t mean that medical professionals are immediately held liable for errors they make.
-However, according to the website of The Woodson Law Firm, if these errors have been made due to negligence and reckless behavior or decisions, these professionals can be found accountable for committing medical malpractice.
+However, according to the website of The Law Offices of Jeff Benton, if these errors have been made due to negligence and reckless behavior or decisions, these professionals can be found accountable for committing medical malpractice.
 In surgery, errors can be constituted as medical malpractice if they lead to outcomes that go beyond the possible risks associated with the procedure being done.

 There are many factors that contribute to surgical errors and medical malpractice.
 Aside from a surgeon’s incompetent and negligent oversights during the procedure, one of the most crucial contributing factors is the lack of sufficient pre-operative planning.
 It’s important that doctors are familiar with a patient’s entire medical history in order to avoid any treatment plans and procedures that may not work well with their current condition.
 Without proper pre-operative planning, a doctor might end up prescribing a course of action that will end up exacerbating a patient’s current condition.
 A certain surgical procedure might not work the same way for two different patients.